What does Python Full Stack Developer do?

 10. How are arguments passed in Python: by value or by reference?

-In Python, all arguments are passed by reference, but it’s important to understand that Python variables hold references to objects.
+It's crucial to realize that Python variables contain references to objects, even if all arguments in Python are supplied by reference.
 This means that while you cannot change the reference itself (i.e., the variable points to a different object), you can modify the object if it is mutable.

 11. What is encapsulation?

-Encapsulation is the concept of wrapping data (variables) and methods into a single unit (class) and restricting access to some of the object's components.
+The concept of encapsulation involves combining methods and data (variables) into a single unit (class) and limiting access to certain of the object's constituent parts.

 12. What is inheritance and what are its different types?